Honey Habanero Pickle Recipe

 Sweet and spicy, honey habanero pickle chips for all!
 The two mason jars in my fridge were gone in two days!
 Other than the foresight to prepare Honey Habanero Pickles ahead of time, they are very simple to make and even tasty to eat!

-If you want, you can also add in carrot sticks, beets or asparagus to your pickle jar for a medley of sweet and spicy goodness!
+If you want, you can also add beets, asparagus cabbage to your pickle jar for a medley of sweet and spicy goodness!
+Perfect for charcuterie platters or a cool (but spicy) summer treat!
+Even though they are spicy, they still seem to be refreshing.

 Tools for making Honey Habanero Pickles: